DataTalksClub/datatalksclub.github.io/_podcast/s15e03-llms-for-everyone.md

     that something special is happening in the language modeling space.
   sec: 450
   time: '7:30'
-  who: Meryam
+  who: Meryem
 - line: To be honest, for me, these demos – when I saw GPT-3 appearing – they were kind of “Okay, cool,” but it wasn't like, “Wow, this is going to change everything.”
     For me, it was like, “Okay, whatever.
 It's cool that these things exist.”
 But when ChatGPT appeared, it was mind blowing for me.
-[Meryam agrees] The tech is still the same, right?
+[Meryem agrees] The tech is still the same, right?
   sec: 533
   time: '8:53'